mechagrue/profitbricks-sdk-php/README.md

 $testVolume = $volume_api->create($testDatacenter->getId(), $volume);
 ```

-## How To: Update Cores and Memory
+### Update Cores and Memory

 ProfitBricks allows users to dynamically update cores, memory, and disk independently of each other.
-This removes the restriction of needing to upgrade to the next size available size to receive an increase in memory.
-You can now simply increase the instances memory keeping your costs in-line with your resource needs.
+This removes the restriction of needing to upgrade to the next available size to receive an increase in memory.
+You can now simply increase the instance's memory, keeping your costs in-line with your resource needs.

-Note: The memory parameter value must be a multiple of 256, e.g. 256, 512, 768, 1024, and so forth.
+Note: The memory parameter value must be a multiple of 256 (256, 512, 768, 1024, and so forth).

 The following code illustrates how you can update cores and memory: